 Scotch alcohol on the other hand largely gets its flavor and taste from the peat which is burned during the barley malting process involved with making scotch alcohol.

-While there are some strict regulations regarding alcohol classification, you can pretty much find bourbon and scotch whiskey varieties anywhere in the world however when it comes to tradition, it’s best to stick to the place of origin if you’re concerned about the alcohol being the “Real deal.”
+While there are some strict regulations regarding alcohol classification, you can pretty much find bourbon and scotch whisky varieties anywhere in the world however when it comes to tradition, it’s best to stick to the place of origin if you’re concerned about the alcohol being the “Real deal.”

 Technically, in order for a whiskey variety to be considered a “scotch”, it must be fermented and made in Scotland, on the contrary, many people have placed the stigma of Kentucky on bourbon however you can find many bourbon options that are produced outside of Kentucky.